SILO-GROUP/rex/README.md

 examplar --verbose --config path/to/your/config/file.json

-And you should see your hello world script.
+And you should see your 'hello world' script.